systechafrica/systechafrica.github.io/members/existingMembers.md

 ### Existing Members

-All members who have been uploaded in the system are listed in a Members Register and are accessible via the sponsors Register under which they fall.
+All members who have been uploaded in the system are listed in a Members Register and are accessible via the sponsors Register.

-To view a list of existing members under different Scheme Sponsors, click the **Existing Members** link as shown below to open the Sponsors Register where all the sponsors in a scheme are managed.
+To view a list of existing members under different Scheme Sponsors, click the **Existing Members** link as shown below to open the Sponsors Register where all the sponsors in a scheme are managed:

 <img  alt="existing members" width="95%" height="auto"  class="center"  src="../media3/existingmembers.png">